domchik/RedditSearchHelper/readme.md

 * Search Reddit posts by keyword and displays the results containing the fields according to the spec.
 * A 3rd party tooltip library was added to show long posts more clearly
 * Html sanitation was added in the backend to prevent potentially harmful content
+* Skeleton loader was added for enhanced user experience

 ## Project Structure
 The project was created as monorepo: